pizzicariella/PlayDataPresentation/README.md

 Before build an `application.conf` file has to be added in `conf` directory.
 Here parameters to run the application have to be configured.
 `play.modules.enabled += "play.modules.reactivemongo.ReactiveMongoModule"` has to be set.
 Additionally `mongodb.uri` and `mongodb.collection` have to be set to
 configure access to mongoDB.
-Furthermore it's necessary to set `play.http.secret.key` and `play.hosts.allowed`.
+Furthermore it's necessary to set `play.http.secret.key` and `play.filters.hosts.allowed`.
 Other parameters can be edited as desired.

 Executing `sbt dist` in project directory will create `.zip` file in `target/universal` directory.